Body Talk:

 • can be adapted to the needs of you or your group

-about Kay Bradshaw
+about Kay

-They have taught professional and amateur actors and school students on both sides of the Atlantic since 1979, and have a Masters level degree in Education.
+Balancing entertainment with education, they have taught professional and amateur actors and school students on both sides of the Atlantic since 1979, and have a Masters level degree in Education.

 Kay is available as a guest teacher/consultant and also for voice performance work and editing.
+Classes can be tailored to the needs of any specific group.